 After that, turn the laser level 180 degrees and shine the light in the exact location.
-You can add another line at 90 degrees if your laser includes a Y-axis.
+If your laser includes a Y-axis, you can add another line at 90 degrees.
 Take note of how the lines differ.

 You need to calibrate the laser level if the lines are not close enough.
 If your laser level claims to be 1/16th inch accurate, the lines must be greater than 1/16th inch apart.

 Push the up and down buttons for self-calibrating models according to your laser level’s instructions.